A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Performance Analysis

 \subsubsection{Metrics for Line Segment Detection Evaluation}

-As mentioned above, four datasets with or without ground truth are utilized to assess various line segment detection algorithms from two dimensions.
-For the category of nonground truth-based approaches, repeatability $\mathcal{R}$, widely used in local feature evaluation \cite{repeatability}, is exploited to evaluate the numerous methods.
-It can effectively indicate the ability to repeatedly detect line segments in different images containing the same scene.
+As mentioned above, eight datasets with or without ground truth are utilized to assess various line segment detection algorithms from two dimensions.
+For the category of nonground truth-based approaches, repeatability $\mathcal{R}$, location error $\mathcal{L}_d$, and orientation error $\mathcal{L}_\theta$, widely used in low-level feature evaluation \cite{CPDA}, are exploited to evaluate the numerous methods.
+It can effectively indicate the ability to repeatedly and accurately detect line segments in different images containing the same scene.
 Inspired by \cite{CPDA}, the repeatability in this review is defined as $\mathcal{R} = {N_c}/{2} \times (1/{N^1_t} + 1/{N^2_t})$, in which $N_c$, $N^1_t$, and $N^2_t$ are the numbers of correct line segment pairs and valid line segments in the first and second test images, respectively.
-The definitions of valid line segments and correct line segment pairs are explained in Fig. \ref{valid_line_segments} and Fig. \ref{matched_line_segment}, respectively.
-In addition, for correct line segment pairs, only those mutually closest to each other are preserved to eliminate ambiguous line segment pairs.
+The detected line segments in the first image are valid if the projected line segments, according to the homography matrix, lie in the second image and vice versa.
+In addition, the length of line segments before and after projection should be larger than a threshold, \textit{e.g.}, 15 pixels in this review, to remove line fragments.
+The definition of correct line segment pairs is explained in Fig. \ref{matched_line_segment}.
+Location error $\mathcal{L}_d$ and orientation error $\mathcal{L}_\theta$ are also explained by the $d_{ij}$ and $\theta_{ij}$ in Fig. \ref{matched_line_segment}.

 For the ground truth-based approach, the $F_1$ score, formulated based on detection precision $N_c/N_t$ and recall $N_c/N_g$, is adopted as the key metric to evaluate the consistency with the labeled ground truth.
 It can be defined as $F_1 = 2 \times N_c / (N_g+N_t)$, in which $N_c$, $N_g$, and $N_t$ are the number of correct line segment pairs, line segment ground truth, and detected line segments, respectively.

-The validation criteria are listed in Fig. \ref{matched_line_segment}.
-Similarly, only those mutually closest to each other are preserved to eliminate ambiguous line segment pairs.
+In addition, this review compares the runtime performance based on frames per second (FPS) of selected line segment detection methods, providing insights into their detection efficiency.